-Demolitions: while he's not quite the... rambunctious saboteur that Mal Rossi is, Lincoln is well-versed in highly destructive operations thanks to his time as a Navy SEAL He can use explosives to take apart a structure with ease, or otherwise make use of virtually any materials at hand to construct creatively lethal booby traps - and when doing so, he makes any applicable ACT rolls at +1 RS.
+Demolitions: while he's not quite the... rambunctious saboteur that Mal Rossi is, Lincoln is well-versed in highly destructive operations thanks to his time as a Navy SEAL He can use explosives to take apart a structure with ease, or otherwise make use of virtually any materials at hand to construct creatively lethal booby traps - and when doing so, he makes any applicable FEAT rolls at +1 CS.

 Law Enforcement: after he left the armed forces, Lincoln wound up trying several jobs of a police nature.
-Though most of his training in this regard was duplicated by his military talents, this skill has given him the ability to know the law and, if he signs back up with a true law enforcement agency, to make arrests (his gun 'cards' already allow him to pack heat, due to his career path).
+Though most of his training in this regard was duplicated by his military skills, this talent has given him the ability to know the law and, if he signs back up with a true law enforcement agency, to make arrests (his gun 'cards' already allow him to pack heat, due to his career path).

 Military / United States: Lincoln has spent several years with the American armed forces, doing his part as a well-trained Navy SEAL during the Vietnam War.
 After that terrible conflict ended, he then turned his talents to law enforcement, and finally mercenary work.
 As such, he easily gets along in a structured environment, and can instinctively give (or take) orders of a martial nature.

 Two of Lincoln Griffin's most dependable contacts are Mark Hazzard and Sgt.
 Major Peel, both of which, while they were alive, were definitely stand-up kinds of guys, and (were they on the same side) definitely did what was necessary to help him out.
 Lincoln's also got a sturdy contact in the mysterious old man he calls Gramps, who is a useful source of information and new contracts.